-All NSW-based individuals, research organisations and commercial enterprises are eligible to apply to the Bushfire Technology Pilots Program (BTPP).
+All NSW-based individuals, research organisations and commercial enterprises are eligible to apply to the Bushfire Commercialisation Fund (BCF).

 An individual will need to establish a legal entity and have an Australian Business Number before entering into a legally binding funding agreement with the Office of the NSW Chief Scientist & Engineer (OCSE).

-A NSW public research organisation can apply to the BTPP through its appropriate Technology Transfer Office, CEO or equivalent.
-However, the research group must become a separate commercial entity before entering into a legally binding funding agreement with the Department.
+A NSW public research organisation can apply to the BCF through its appropriate Technology Transfer Office, CEO or equivalent.
+However, the research group must become a separate commercial entity before entering into a legally binding funding agreement with the OCSE.

-Only one organisation or individual can apply to the BTPP.
-There must be only one lead organisation or individual who will enter into a legally binding funding agreement with the Department if successful.
+Only one organisation or individual can apply to the BCF.
+There must be only one lead organisation or individual who will enter into a legally binding funding agreement with the OCSE.
 Other organisations can partner with the lead applicant on the project and collaborative partnerships are encouraged.

-To receive funding, applicants must be headquartered in NSW or demonstrate that most of the activity will be based in NSW (e.g. location of manufacturing jobs, headquarters in NSW, testing and analysis etc).
+To receive funding, applicants must be headquartered in NSW and demonstrate that most of the activity will be based in NSW (e.g. location of manufacturing jobs, headquarters in NSW, testing and analysis etc).
 However, we acknowledge that NSW may not have all the required capabilities and capacity for your project to succeed and some of the funding may be expended outside NSW.
 You should be able to justify why some activity may take place outside NSW and describe the economic, environmental and social benefits to NSW.

 What devices or systems are eligible for funding?

-Further information about the BTPP can be found in the guidelines and application.
+Further information about the BCF can be found in the guidelines.

 What is the Technology Readiness Level (TRL)?
 What are some examples of projects that would be eligible?

 The TRL estimates the maturity of an innovation by considering the technological concepts and requirements and demonstrated capabilities of your innovation.
-You will be required to estimate the TRL of your innovation using the table in Appendix A of the guidelines.
+You will be required to estimate the TRL of your innovation using the table in Appendix A of the guidelines and the preliminary application.

-An eligible project will have a demonstrated performance in the laboratory or relevant environment that requires further testing and support before it can be launched to market.
+An eligible project will have a demonstrated proof of concept that requires some development or support before it can be launched to market.